manavjawrani/VESIT-ASSIGNMENTS-SEM-5/README.md

 Used the material posted by sir in google classroom and some external resources

+Things to ignore:

+Theory written in Adv.
+Devops

 NOTE - Assignments would be updated prior to due date probably two days before